Derwent Procolour Colored Pencils

 As is typical of set sizes, you will have limited color choices in the smaller sets.
 And with the larger sets, the color availability will open up much more.
-With the Procolour Series, you can choose from a 12 pack on the lower end all the way up to the 72 pack on the upper end.
+With the Procolour Series, you can choose from a 12 pack on the lower end up to the 72 pack on the upper end.

 The smallest size, the 12 pack, really only offers your most essential colors.
-These include colors such as Buttercup Yellow, Deep Chrome, Primary Red and, of course, Ivory Black.
+These include colors such as Buttercup Yellow, Deep Chrome, Primary Red, and, of course, Ivory Black.

 As you move up the set sizes, your color availability will of course increase.
-We feel that the 36 pack is really the first set size that is large enough to be self-sustaining.
+We feel that the 36 pack is the first set size that is large enough to be self-sustaining.
 In other words, you won’t feel like you are having to use other sets or perform clever blending to find your desired color.

 In particular, the 36 pack brings to the table quite a few more greens, yellows, and blues.
 Some of our favorite colors in this set include Prussian Blue, Racing Green, and Sunset Gold.

 If your budget allows, we highly encourage that you spring for the 48 pack or even the largest 72 pack set.
-The 72 pack set really is quite fantastic when it comes to its color range.
+The 72 pack set is quite fantastic when it comes to its color range.
 It seems to pretty evenly cover the entire color spectrum (even better than some of the 100+ count sets that we have reviewed from other brands).